porterclev/parking-app/docs/doc.md

 (Introduce the software project, its goals, and the problem it aims to solve)

 ### Project Overview
-"ProjectX" is a web-based inventory management system designed for small businesses.
+"parking-app" is a web-based inventory management system designed for small businesses.
 It streamlines inventory tracking, order management, and reporting.
 ##3 Project Goals
 ●	Improve inventory accuracy.
 ●	Enhance order fulfillment efficiency.